Histamine Definition: What Histamine Does and How It Causes Allergies

 Laboratory Tests

 Your doctor may recommend laboratory tests, such as the diamine oxidase (DAO) test, which measures the levels of DAO in your blood.
-The other test is the histamine release test, which measures the release of histamine from immune cells in response to certain stimuli.
+Another diagnostic tool is the histamine skin prick test, which involves pricking the skin with a small drop of histamine to observe if a reaction occurs.
+The final test is the histamine release test, which measures the release of histamine from immune cells in response to certain stimuli.

 At-Home Allergy Tests